ozzyjones/cheatsheets/git.md

 	*Note:* Change the author with `git commit --amend --author="Brian Jones <brian.jones@geotoolkit.net>"`
 4. Cycle through the commits with `git rebase --continue` until complete

-### Changing the Author of the Last Commit ###

-Sometime, before `git review` will work correctly, the author may need to be changed to reflect the *geotoolkit.net* domain.
-Use this command to ammend the latest commit.

-`git commit --amend --author="Author Name <email@address.com>"`

 ### Stashing ###

 ```